kasenetz/hbcd-docs/docs/datacuration/exclusions.md

 #### Electroencephalography
 EEG file inclusion in the data release is based in part on EEG capping quality: acquisitions with QC ratings of "excellent", "average", and "poor" are all included and those rated as "not usable" are excluded.
 See details of quality control procedures under [Data Measures > EEG > EEG Net Placement ("Capping Quality") Ratings](../measures/eeg/index.md#eeg-net-placement-capping-quality-ratings).
 Capping ratings are made available to users in the QC [instrument files](phenotypes.md#instrument-data) provided for each EEG task in the `phenotype/` folder (`eeg_qc_task-FACE.tsv`, `eeg_qc_task-MMN.tsv`, `eeg_qc_task-RS.tsv`, and `eeg_qc_task-VEP.tsv`).

-## Processing Pipeline Criteria
+#### Processing Pipeline Criteria
-**File Selection for the First Release**
 With the exception of TB1 MRI and electrocardiogram (ECG) data, raw BIDS files are included in the release only if they were used in at least one processing pipeline, ensuring alignment with derived pipeline outputs.
 Since HBCD employs multiple pipelines — each with its own requirements — the released data represent the union of all files that meet at least one pipeline’s criteria.

-Pipeline-specific criteria are detailed under *Quality Control Selection Information* in the [Tool Names](https://hbcd-cbrain-processing.readthedocs.io/latest/tool_details.html#tool-names) section of the HBCD Processing website.
+For some data categories, files are selected for processing based on pipeline-specific criteria detailed under *Quality Control Selection Information* in the [Tool Names](https://hbcd-cbrain-processing.readthedocs.io/latest/tool_details.html#tool-names) section of the HBCD Processing website.

-**QC Criteria**
-At a minimum, processing requires specific file types, excluding data that failed QC (see [Quality Control Criteria](#quality-control-criteria) above).
 When additional QC criteria apply, filtering typically occurs in two stages: first, using both manual and automated QC fields, and second, using only automated fields.
 For example, only the highest-quality T1w and T2w are selected for structural MRI processing when multiple scans passing QC are present.
 In this first release, all high-resolution T1w and T2w scans — and most QALAS acquisitions — were selected using `QU_Motion`, a manual assessment of motion artifacts.

-**Non-QC Criteria**
-Some pipeline criteria are unrelated to QC, particularly for modalities without available raw data QC metrics (e.g., motion/accelerometry).
-For instance, file selection for magnetic resonance spectroscopy (MRS) anatomical localizers is based on the timing of acquisition, which is more critical than image quality.

 ## Tabulated Instrument Data
 Below is a list of general rules applied to all data as well as static (i.e. precisely identified hard-coded elements such as participants, instruments, and instrument fields) and dynamic elements excluded during the data release process: